-Ideally, your business will have an inventory of every item, from servers to mobile phones, that belongs to the company.
+Ideally, your business will have an inventory of every item, from servers to mobile phones, that belongs to the company including serial numbers.
 In this inventory, you should include a brief description of each item and assign it an item number, identifying its point in the life cycle, and whether it is up for disposition.
 This way, you can ensure that every item is dealt with appropriately and doesn’t get left behind- be that in your office move or equipment refresh – leaving sensitive data at risk.
 Of course, you should update this inventory after every round of ITAD.

 Deal with Leased Assets

 It’s not uncommon for small businesses to lease some IT assets, so it’s important that you cancel any of these contracts as soon as possible, as well as any upcoming maintenance checks or routine appointments for the leased devices.
 Be sure to act according to the contractual agreements regarding the sanitization of these devices and ensure that you have the paperwork to prove this- the last thing you want is any charges that you could have avoided.

 Global levels of e-waste are increasing year on year, which is why it’s so important that, as part of the ITAD process, businesses explore all options, besides simple disposal.
 Recycling assets in whole and in part is a great way to protect the environment from the dangers of e-waste, while reselling your redundant assets can help to offset the cost of your new equipment, as well as that of efficient data destruction.
 Your ITAD service provider will be able to advise on which of these options is most viable and help with the remarketing of this equipment, finding a suitable end-user and ensuring that you achieve the maximum resale value.